SilentVampR/SilentVampR/README.md

 ## My name is Evgenii (Eugene) Korsunov and I'm web and backend-developer

 ### ✨ About me (shortly) ✨
 41 yo, married, have daughter.
 Living at Phuket, Thailand for now.
 Finished Yandex.Praktikum web-developer course.
-More than one year working for development studio as PHP/frontend developer on 1C Bitrix CMS
+More than two years working for development studio as PHP/frontend developer on 1C Bitrix CMS
 Ready for work/side-work in that direction.

-### 🌱 Yandex.Practicum study projects 🌱

-*All projects reviewed by Yandex.Praktikum's specialists* 👍

-- First project, HTML + CSS none adaptive [How to Learn](https://github.com/SilentVampR/how-to-learn)
-- Second project.
-HTML + CSS adaptive [Russian travel](https://github.com/SilentVampR/russian-travel)
-- Third project.
-HTML + CSS + JS + weppack [Mesto JS](https://github.com/SilentVampR/mesto)
-- Fourth project (as all next - variations of Mesto project in different technologies).
-HTML + CSS + JS + React.
-[Mesto React](https://github.com/SilentVampR/mesto-react)
-- Fifth project.
-HTML + CSS + JS + NodeJS + React [Mesto authentification and registration](https://github.com/SilentVampR/react-mesto-auth)
-- Sixth project.
-HTML + CSS + JS + NodeJS + React + API + MongoDB [Mesto creating own API](https://github.com/SilentVampR/express-mesto)
-- Seventh project.
-HTML + CSS + JS + NodeJS + React + API + MongoDB [Mesto full project: backend + frontend](https://github.com/SilentVampR/react-mesto-api-full)
-- Eighth projet.
-Diploma.
-HTML + CSS + JS + NodeJS + React + API + MongoDB [Movies Explorer - front](https://github.com/SilentVampR/movies-explorer-frontend), [Movies Explorer - back](https://github.com/SilentVampR/movies-explorer-api)

 ### 🔥 Personal projects 🔥